-He earned the AL Hank Aaron Award (2017) and has won the Silver Slugger Award five times in a row between 2014 and 2018.
-He has faced difficulties in terms of reclaiming his pre-2020 form but still has time on his side.
+He earned the AL Hank Aaron Award (2017) and won the Silver Slugger Award five times in a row between 2014 and 2018.
+He has faced difficulties reclaiming his pre-2020 form but still has time on his side.
 We’ve developed a trio of the best Jose Altuve rookie cards and investment advice looking toward the future.

 Best Jose Altuve Rookie Cards

-With only four options overall, it’s not like you’re spoiled for choice with Altuve’s rookie cards.
-Parallels do help to increase the overall rarity, especially when looking at graded versions.
+With only four options, it’s not like you’re spoiled for choice with Altuve’s rookie cards.
+Parallels help increase the overall rarity, especially when looking at graded versions.

 2010 Jose Altuve Bowman Chrome Prospects #BCP137

-A prospect insert rather than an RC, this 2010 BCP release is still valued highly.
-It’s the first card to show Altuve in his Astros uniform, even if it doesn’t have the greatest design.
+This 2010 BCP release is still valued highly as a prospect insert rather than an RC.
+It’s the first card to show Altuve in his Astros uniform, even if it doesn’t have the most outstanding design.
 The image of Altuve is slightly stiff, and the facsimile auto at the bottom isn’t the best addition.

-Nonetheless, it’s still a viable investment piece, especially when looking at the numerous Refractor parallels.
+Nonetheless, it’s still a viable investment piece, especially considering the numerous Refractor parallels.

 2010 Bowman Chrome Prospect Refractor Parallels: Refractor, Purple Refractor (/999), Blue Refractor (/250), Gold Refractor (/50), Orange Refractor (/25), Red Refractor (/5), Superfractor (1/1), Printing Plates (1/1)

 2011 Jose Altuve Topps Update RC #US132